STMicroelectronics/ism330dhcx-rs/examples/mlc_six_d_position_stm32f401re_embassy/README.md

 ## Notes

 - This example uses the Embassy async runtime for efficient, non-blocking peripheral handling.
-- The MLC configuration is generated from a UCF file created with STMicroelectronics’ Unico GUI tool.
+- The MLC configuration is generated from a JSON file created with STMicroelectronics’ Unico GUI tool.
 - The ISM330DHCX MLC supports up to 8 decision trees running simultaneously, with configurable features such as mean, variance, energy, peak-to-peak, zero-crossings, and more.
 - The MLC output data rate and window length affect latency and accuracy.
 - Interrupt-driven event detection avoids continuous polling, reducing CPU load.